- Patient Care

 Michael Kelly, MD, MSc

-Michael Kelly, MD, is an Associate Professor of Orthopaedic Surgery at Washington University in St. Louis, Missouri.
+Michael Kelly, MD, is an Associate Professor of Orthopaedic Surgery at Washington University in St. Louis, Missouri, and Director of the Washington University Spine Fellowship Program.
 His practice centers on pediatric and adult spinal deformities; revision spinal surgeries; complex spinal disorders; cervical, thoracic and lumbar pathology; fractures; degeneration; deformity; scoliosis; kyphosis; spondylolisthesis; herniated discs and cervical disc replacements.
 Dr. Kelly received his medical degree from the University of Massachusetts and completed his residency at the University of California, San Francisco.
 He completed his fellowship training in spine surgery as well as an advanced clinical fellowship in complex pediatric and adult spinal deformity at Washington University School of Medicine in St. Louis, Missouri.

 Scott Luhmann, MD